emirmoc/grammaticalnumber/README.md

 The function determineGrammaticalNumber takes a positive or negative number as argument and returns one of the following strings: 'singular', 'plural', 'paucal'.

 This string can then be used in determining which message text to use with the number.
-In Bosnian and Croatian, one might write "1 čovjek", "3 čovjeka", "5 ljudi".
+In Bosnian and Croatian, one might write "1 čovjek", "3 čovjeka", or "5 ljudi".

 Examples of usage: